 It’s likely that your dog will need to have regular bloodwork to ensure the medication is still at the correct dosage.
 These tests will usually be more frequent initially, or if your dog changes doses, but your vet practice will let you know how often your pet needs blood tests.

 That’s our guide to Addison’s disease in dogs!
 Now you know all about the disease and the current treatment options available.
 Looking to find out more about dog health conditions?
-Read our guide on Cushing’s disease in dogs, next.
+Read our guide on Cushing’s disease in dogs, or find out more about the causes and treatments of Glaucoma next.